This Is Why You Need to Visit the Enchanting Lower Lewis Falls

 If we were to create a bucket list of things to do in Washington State, it would be a mile long.
 With breathtaking overlooks, enchanting forests, and cascading waterfalls around every turn, you could easily spend your entire vacation exploring.
 At the top of our list would be Lower Lewis Falls.
 Located in the Gifford Pinchot National Forest, this waterfall is one of the best in the area.
-Make sure you access our complimentary Vacation Guide for the inside scoop on all the other amazing things to do and see here!

 About Lower Lewis Falls